 I was happy she was pregnant.
 She was not too sure but seemed cheerfully resigned to it.
 She stopped smoking and drinking during pregnancy.
 She gave birth to our daughter Andrea at Oakland Kaiser Hospital the day I was taking final exams, May 1963.
-Andrea now lives in San Jose with her husband and children.
+Andrea now has four daughters and lives in Phoenix, near her only grandchild.

 The next two years gradually got rough and rougher between us.
 It took that long for me to get my master’s degree and to complete my management traineeship.
 In the middle of the second year, we separated.
 I felt lost.
 I missed my daughter.
 I moved back in with Mom and Dad at the age of 28.
 I can’t remember now what we argued about.

 After six months we reconciled and agreed to have a second child, a son.
-Greg is now living in Alaska.
+Greg is now living in Louisiana with his wife Candy.

 22 August 2007